browserengineering/book/book/security.md

 require using cookies to create identities for all the users using our website.

 Let's identify each user by a long random number stored in the `token` cookie.
-When a request is made to the guest book, we'll either extract a token from the `Cookie` header, or generate a new one:[^secure-random]
+In the server, when a request arrives, we either extract a token from the `Cookie` header, or generate a new one:[^secure-random]

 [^secure-random]: This use of `random.random` returns a decimal number
     with 53 bits of randomness.
 That's not great; 256 bits is ideal.